-If want a French bread recipe to make at home here are a few of my favourites which are truly delicious.
-Some are made by hand although you could cheat and use your breadmaker if you wish.
-It's not everyone's cup of tea I know, to spend hours in the kitchen making bread, although sometimes I think you will agree it is well worth it if you have the time and patience...not least because of the lovely aroma that fills the house.
+If want a French bread recipe to make at home here are a few that are truly delicious.
+Some are made by hand, although you could cheat and use your bread maker if you wish.
+It's not everyone's cup of tea I know, to spend hours in the kitchen making bread, although sometimes it is well worth it if you have the time and patience...not least because of the lovely aroma that fills the house.

 The main difference in a French bread recipe is the flour they use.
 The flour is from a particular type of wheat, unbleached, light flour, very fine and free flowing.
 If you cannot get French plain bread flour, then use a good quality strong bread flour instead.
 I just use a good quality bread flour and have no problems.
 However, there are some other factors to take into consideration.

-I live in the United kingdom and ok, it's not the coldest place on earth but it's not always the warmest either.
-So, basically what I am saying here is that I get better results in the summer than I do in the winter due to the temperature in my kitchen!
+I live in the United kingdom and okay, it's not the coldest place on earth, but it's not always the warmest either.
+So, basically what I am saying is that you will get better results in the summer than in the winter due to the temperature in the kitchen!
 The temperature affects the dough rising, so you need to have a warm room for the best results.